amorist/awesome/README.md

 - [wanghongenpin/network_proxy_flutter](https://github.com/wanghongenpin/network_proxy_flutter) - Open source free capture HTTP(S) traffic  software ProxyPin, supporting full platform systems
 - [mulaRahul/keyviz](https://github.com/mulaRahul/keyviz) - Keyviz is a free and open-source tool to visualize your keystrokes ⌨️ and 🖱️ mouse actions in real-time.
-- [Noso-Project/NosoSova](https://github.com/Noso-Project/NosoSova) - NosoSova is a cross-platform application with an appealing design that seamlessly combines aesthetics and multifunctionality.
-Providing users with a user-friendly interface, NosoSova allows you to enj
 - [JErazo7/flutter-crypto-wallet](https://github.com/JErazo7/flutter-crypto-wallet) - A multiplatform (Android, iOS, Web and macOS) crypto-wallet example created with Flutter and CoinGecko API.
 - [flutter/games](https://github.com/flutter/games) - Home of the Flutter Casual Games Toolkit and other Flutter gaming templates
 - [localsend/localsend](https://github.com/localsend/localsend) - An open-source cross-platform alternative to AirDrop